 If you terminate employment with the Company and all affiliated employers, including by retirement, you are eligible for a final distribution or you may elect to leave your balance in the Plan.
-Either way, you must repay the outstanding loan balance by certified check, bank check or money order within 90 days of your termination (including retirement) date.
+Either way, you must repay the outstanding loan balance via Automated Clearing House (ACH) on ibenefitcenter or by certified check, or money order within 90 days of your termination (including retirement) date.